Adorf: Geography

-Adorf is located in the Elstergebirge, a low mountain range, part of the Erzgebirge.
+Adorf is located in the Elster Mountains, a low mountain range, part of the Fichtel Mountains.
 The lowest point in the Adorf district being in Rebersreuth (415 m) and the highest point being the "Hoher Stein" ("high stone") near Gettengrün (632.9 m).
 This "Hoher Stein" is not the same as the Czech Vysoký kámen 5 km to the east, whose name is also "Hoher Stein" in German.

 The town of Adorf lies at the junction of the White Elster and Schwarzbach.
-These rivers are in deep "V" shaped heavily forested valleys.
+These rivers are in deep V-shaped heavily forested valleys.
 Many other brooks traverse Adorf: Tetterweinbach, Ameisenlohbach, Eisenbach and others.
-Alongside the Weise Elster runs the Bundesstrasse B92 and the Plauen–Cheb line, including Adorf (Vogtl) station, which is operated by Vogtlandbahn, that connects Plauen with Cheb (Eger) in the Czech Republic, and ultimately Pilsen Munich and Prague.
+Alongside the Weise Elster runs the Bundesstrasse B92 and the Plauen–Cheb line, including Adorf (Vogtl) station, which is operated by Vogtlandbahn, that connects Plauen with Cheb in the Czech Republic, and ultimately Plzeň, Munich and Prague.

 The Schwarzbach has its sources on the Vysoký kámen.
 Alongside it runs the Bundesstrasse B283 and a further railway line of the Vogtlandbahn, that link to Markneukirchen, Klingenthal and then Zwota and Zwickau.

 The district includes the villages: Arnsgrün, Remtengrün, Hermsgrün, Rebersreuth, Leubetha, Freiberg, Jugelsburg and Sorge.

-Adorf is bordered by Bad Elster, Eichigt, Markneukirchen Mühlental, and the Czech Republic.
+Adorf is bordered by Bad Elster, Eichigt, Markneukirchen Mühlental and the Czech Republic.

 Population

 Places of interest

 The "Freiberger Tor" is the only conserved town gate in the Vogtlandkreis, it houses a museum with the biggest exhibition of mother-of-pearl in Germany.
-Adorf has the longest marketplace in Vogtlandkreis - 231 metres.
-There is a war memorial for the soldiers who were killed during world war one and a memorial tablet for three citizens who were killed during the German-French war 1870/71.
+Adorf has the longest marketplace in Vogtlandkreis: 231 metres.
+There is a war memorial for the soldiers who were killed during World War One and a memorial tablet for three citizens who were killed during the German-French war 1870/71.
 Johann Wolfgang von Goethe spent the night between 3–4 July 1795 at the old staging inn.

-Near the town is "Miniaturschauanlage Klein-Vogtland", tourist attraction with models of 50 buildings in the Vogtlandkreis built to a scale of 1:25.
+Near the town is "Miniaturschauanlage Klein-Vogtland", a tourist attraction with models of 50 buildings in the Vogtlandkreis built to a scale of 1:25.
 Its botanical garden, the Botanischer Garten Adorf, contains over 11,000 plants from high mountains around the world.